Funded by the 3M Foundation.

 - TWO letters of reference are required, not three.
 Please enter contact information for your two references.
 Requests for these letters will be sent automatically.

 - The personal statement should explain the reasons for your interest in summer research.
 The application form has a drop-down list that requires you to select at least one faculty member with whom you’d like to work.
-Additional drop-downs allow selection of up to two more members (please see the faculty listing on the University of Illinois Chemistry web site for information on each research group).
+Additional drop-downs allow selection of up to two more members (please see the faculty listings in the research areas for information on faculty research).
 Your personal statement should explain how your interests and those of the faculty you’ve selected relate to each other.
 Assignments to research groups will depend on mutual interest of students and faculty.

 - You will receive an automated email confirmation when your file is complete.
 The wording is designed for our regular job applicants, so please disregard any irrelevant phrasing.
 The automated transmission is a batch process, so it may be as long as 24 hours from the time you complete your file and the last reference letter is received until you get the “file complete” email.